BU-ISCIII/pdn_priority_pathogens/README.md

 ### Prioritization logic

-#### Score and ranking

-Each pathogen is assigned a composite priority score, calculated based on:

-- Number of appearances in key organizational lists (×1)
-- Number of different priority types associated with the pathogen (×2)
-- Whether the pathogen has been detected in wastewater monitoring systems (×1)
-- Additional points are added to fungal pathogens (+3) and protozoan parasites (+4) to adjust for underrepresentation.

-The complete scored list is available in complete\_priority\_pathogens.json, where pathogens are ordered by descending priority score.

 #### Inclusion criteria

-- Included if the pathogen appears in at least **two of the following global health agency lists**: WHO, NIAID, ECDC.
+- Included if the pathogen appears in at least --two of the following global health agency lists--: WHO, NIAID, ECDC.

   - Note: Fungal pathogens are only prioritized by WHO and NIAID and are not present in ECDC or Africa CDC lists.
-- Additionally, the pathogen must be listed under at least **two distinct priority types** (e.g., Pandemic preparedness and Biodefense/Bioterrorism).
+- Additionally, the pathogen must be listed under at least --two distinct priority categories--, excluding "Animal disease".

+#### Score and ranking

+Each pathogen is assigned a composite --priority score--, calculated based on:

+- Number of appearances in key organizational lists (WHO, NIAID, ECDC) ×1
+- Number of appearances in broader organizational sets (WHO, NIAID, ECDC, AFRICACDC) ×2
+- Number of different priority types (excluding "Animal disease") ×1
+- Whether the pathogen has been detected in wastewater monitoring ×1
+- Additional adjustment for underepresentation:

+  - Fungi: +3
+  - Protozoan parasites: +4

+This score is stored in the field `Priority score`.

+The full ranked list is available in `complete_priority_pathogens.json`, including the computed priority score and the derived `Priority order`.

-#### PDN final selection
+#### Final selection

-The final selection in file `pdn_priority_list.json` is derived from the full list using the inclusion criteria described above.

-- A total of **50 pathogens** from **33 families** were retained after filtering.
+- A total of --50 pathogens-- from --33 families-- were retained after filtering.
-- A subset of **26 pathogens** is selected for PDN priority consideration with a **priority score ≥ 12** are marked as "highest priority" to ensure balanced representation across pathogen types: bacteria, viruses, fungi, and protozoa.
+- From this list, a subset of --26 pathogens-- is selected for PDN priority consideration, based on the inclusion criteria.
+- Pathogens with a --priority score ≥ 12-- are marked with `Highest priority: true`.

 ## Outputs

-- `patogenos_prioritarios.csv`: Tabular data extracted from the source.
+- `complete_priority_pathogens.csv`: Raw data table from the Google Sheet.
-- `patogenos_prioritarios.json`: Structured version with:

-  - Harmonized taxonomy and metadata
+- `complete_priority_pathogens.json`: Full list with all processed entries and scores.
+- `pdn_priority_pathogens.json`: Subset of 26 priority pathogens, filtered by inclusion criteria.

+Each pathogen entry includes:

-  - `Priority type` and `prioritized_by`
+- `Priority type` (as list)
-  - Appearance counters and taxonomy ID
+- `prioritized_by` (list of sources)
+- `Priority scored`
+- `Priority order`
+- `Highest priority` (boolean)

 ## Updating

-Run the script `generate_pathogens_list.py` to pull the latest data and regenerate the files from the live Google Sheet.
+Run the script `generate_pathogens_list.py` to pull the latest data and regenerate all outputs.

 ### Example usage